exyi/diplomka/diplomka/text/2-oview-4-number-classes.md

 ![In trans Sugar/Sugar, C-A is defined while A-C is left undefined.
 In contrast, in W/W and H/H the C-A and A-C show the same pair (turned upside down)](../img/tSS-CA-vs-AC.png)

-A detailed discussion of software tools appears in a subsequent section; however, it is worth noting here how FR3D distinguishes the two **cSS** cases by lowering the second `S` letter.
+A detailed discussion of software tools appears in a subsequent section; however, it is worth noting here how FR3D disambiguates the two **cSS** cases by lowering the second `S` letter.
 FR3D reports all basepair in both orientations -- A **cSs AC** pair is also reported as the corresponding **csS CA** pair, both meaning **cSS AC** in the Leontis-Westhof terminology.

 <!-- ■⎼▶